University-Projectss/Shell-Project/README.md

 - added the functionality of semi-colon inside logical expressions (&&, ||)

 ### Robert Udrea:
-- print shell line
+- display a new line in shell
-- read input
+- reading input from the keyboard
-- clear
+- clear command
-- history / recover history
+- arrow navigation in history or display history
-- pipe
+- added the functionality of using pipe
-- unlimited power
+- unlimited power function which executes classic commands

 # How to use this masterpiece
 > The program runs correctly on Linux or MAC.